psevestre/openid-fapi/Financial_API_Grant_Management.md

 shows how a client can force the authorization server to use a certain grant id (previously obtained using `create`) and request the authorization server to retain pre-existing privileges.
 In this particular example, the grant `TSdqirmAxDa0_-DB_1bASQ` would contain the accumulated scope `read write`.

+The use case specific details of the authorisation request MAY be requested using the following authorization request parameters:

+* `scope`: String value as defined in [@!RFC6749] representing the scope associated with the grant.
+* `authorization_details`: JSON Object as defined in [@!I-D.ietf-oauth-rar].
+* `claims`: JSON object as defined in [@!OpenID].
+* `resources`: List of `resource` values as defined in [@!RFC8707]

+The request structure MAY also include further elements defined by other extensions.

 ## Authorization Response

 ### Error Response